 ALSO READSebi initiates process to integrate commodity spot and derivatives markets Sebi tells commodity bourses to set up investor protection and service fund Sebi's unified broking license proposal faces integration roadblock Prices of agricultural commodities nosedive on robust supply A peek inside Sebi meeting today

+Which shall also be jointly notified by exchanges along with client level numerical limits," the regulator noted.
 With regard to clubbing of position limits, Sebi has directed exchanges to jointly formulate uniform guidelines and disclose them to the market within a month.